maretec/MOHID_python_tools/MXDMF/README.md

     - A .xdmf file will be created next to each valid .hdf5 file (if Eulerian file, it must have a Grid/Corners3D/(lat,lon,z) group (MOHID update 2/1/2019)

-    - Glue made easy, just use the glue option (see the run scripts) and a master indexer file will be created, that points to the correct parts of the correct files in the correct order for postprocessing tools to access.
+    - Glue made easy, just use the glue option (see the run scripts and -help) and a master indexer file will be created, that points to the correct parts of the correct files in the correct order for postprocessing tools to access.
 No more copying heavy data.

     - TODO:
         - Generalize for more Eulerian files (should work, but not tested)